-Throughout the school year, the Communications Department publishes newsletters, brochures, fliers, calendars, news releases, and other communication materials.
+Throughout the school year, the Communications Department publishes news, flyers, calendars and other communication materials.
 These publications offer employees and the community information pertaining to school activities and achievements.
-They include the District Digest, eNews, social media, website and mobile app.
-Those resources can be accessed here.
+Communications channels include social media, the district website and mobile app.
+The department also provides resources and guidelines related to distribution, religious observances, elections and other policy-related topics.
+Communications and policy resources can be accessed <a href="https://example.com/here-en-al-en